 Who should take the CBASE?

 Completion of the CBASE is a graduation requirement for all baccalaureate degrees.
 Students are eligible to take the test when they have completed at least 90 hours.
-However, it is recommended that you take the CBASE a semester before or during your graduating semester.

 What should I bring to the CBASE?